prateek-senapati/all-about-anime/README.md

 ## So what is Anime
-According to wiki Anime is hand-drawn and computer animation originating from or associated with Japan.
+According to wiki, anime is hand-drawn and computer animation originating from or associated with Japan.

 But what actually is Anime. <br>

   * **Anime is happiness**
   * **But sometimes it’s full of sadness**
   ![](hs.png)

   * **Other times it’s full of smug/sarcastic characters:** <br>
   <p align="center">
     <img src="aaa.png" alt="A" >
   </a></p>

   * **And sometimes “anime” is packed with action and violence**

   ![](ap.png)
   * **And yet anime can be sweet, innocent and romantic:**
   * **And “fan-service” for both guys and girls…**

 Anime is MANY things, with MANY animation styles, genres and tastes for any viewer.
 Regardless of what it is you’re into.

-For me Anime is religion , feeling and my **Life**.
+For me anime is religion, feeling and my **Life**.
-Anime taught me fiendhshi , anime is everything.
+Anime taught me friendship, anime is everything.

 **If you can imagine it, there’s probably an anime for it.** Anime is a diverse piece of entertainment, made predominantly by the Japanese.

 **And there’s nothing like it.**

 <br>